johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.8 Unusual Attitude Recoveries, Including Partial Panel.md

   - lesson
 ---
 ### Objective
-To develop student knowledge and skill in recognition of and recovery from unusual attitudes, with full- and partial-panel operations.
+Develop student knowledge and skill in recognition of and recovery from unusual attitudes, with full- and partial-panel operations.

 ### References
 IFH Ch 7